keploy/community-blog/clrg094ok000908jtekc9fank.md

     1. Accessing other critical script options such as thresholds, exec, executor, tags, and env through the API is limited.
 Limited attribute visibility hinders users seeking a straightforward method for runtime verifications, linting, and unit tests without requiring additional frameworks like JEST.

-    1. It has very limited compatibility with Async Protocols.
+    2. It has very limited compatibility with Async Protocols.
 You can bundle the [socket.io](http://socket.io) client library with Webpack but the k6 JS runtime lacks a global event loop which is crucial for handling asynchronous protocols.

-2. **Apache JMeter:**
+2. **Apache JMeter**

     **Key Features:**